jsampe/drupal7/README.md

 # Modules added by me.

-My selection of modules, not all, only the used by in my projects.

-In the last resivision I have eliminated many that I consider that they are no longer necessary or that I prefer to do the same by hand, following a policy of "Fewer modules are better" but although many of the modules we already know that their functionality can be done "by hand " I keep them for compatibility with old sites.
+Many of the modules on this list I keep for compatibility with older sites.
+Although I no longer use them.

 ## About SECURITY section.

-I have grouped all the SECURITY modules in the same section.
+I have wanted to group all the security modules under the same group.
+SECURITY, Many of the security modules have not declared:

-The modules in this section have configured:

 ```yml
 package = "Security"
 ```
 In the .info file of the module.

-So most of them end up in the OTHERS section where there are already many modules and it is very annoying to find them.
+Due to this, most of them ended up in the category OTHERS where there are already many modules, and it is annoying to find them.

 I have modified the .info file of each module by hand, so if you update any of these modules, you will lose that customization.

-Any alternative solution is welcome, the best would be for these developers to include their modules in the correct category.
+So if you want to keep this order, remember to edit the file again and make the change.

-## Available Modules
+## Activated Modules

-Only "Navbar" module are enable by defauld in this branch, libraries are included.
+Only "Navbar" module are enable by defauld in this branch.

 # Modules List.